kaifang98/tq_22/Metaverse/README.md

 `a personalized experience that allows trying a product from anywhere before buying`

 ##
-A client in the manufacturing industry approaches Accenture with an interest in using Extended Reality (XR) for their business.
+A client in the manufacturing industry approaches A with an interest in using Extended Reality (XR) for their business.

-What is a unique way Accenture could demonstrate our XR capabilities to this client?
+What is a unique way A could demonstrate our XR capabilities to this client?
 `Take the client through a virtual space built to reflect the client's specific industry.`

 ##